Counting quadrant walks via Tutte's invariant method: A new solution of Gessel's model

 Equations of the form

-occur in the enumeration of many combinatorial objects (lattice paths, maps, permutations...).
+occur in the enumeration of many combinatorial objects (lattice paths, maps, permutations\dots).
 The variable $y$ is often said to be a \emm catalytic variable,.
-Under certain hypotheses (which essentially say that they have a unique solution $(Q, A_1, \ldots, A_k)$ in the world of power series, and generally hold for combinatorially founded equations), their solutions are always algebraic, and a procedure for solving them is given in~\cite{mbm-jehanne}.
+Under certain hypotheses (which generally hold for combinatorially founded equations, and essentially say that these equations have a unique solution $({S(y) }, A_1, \ldots, A_k)$ in the world of power series), the solutions of such equations are always algebraic, and a procedure for finding them is given in~\cite{mbm-jehanne}.

-Applying the procedure of~\cite{mbm-jehanne} to the equation obtained above for Gessel's walks shows in particular that $A_1, A_2$ and $A_3$ belong to $\qs(Z)$, where $Z$ is the unique series in $t$ with constant term 1 satisfying $Z^2=1+256t^2Z ^6/(Z^2+3)^3$.
+Applying the procedure of~\cite{mbm-jehanne} to the equation obtained just above for Gessel's walks (Proposition~\ref{prop:abcd}) shows in particular that $A_1, A_2$ and $A_3$ belong to ${t}\qs(Z)$, where $Z$ is the unique series in $t$ with constant term 1 satisfying $Z^2=1+256t^2Z ^6/(Z^2+3)^3$.
 Details on the solution are given in Appendix~\ref{app:gessel}.
-Let us mention that, in the other ``elementary'' solution of this model, one has to solve an analogous equation satisfied by $R(x)$~\cite[Sec.~3.4]{mbm-gessel}. {Once $Q(0,y)$ is proved to be algebraic, the algebraicity of $Q(x,0)$, and finally of $Q(x,y)$, follow using~\eqref{eq:func_spec} and~\eqref{eqfunc}.}
+Let us mention that, in the other ``elementary'' solution of this model, one has to solve an analogous equation satisfied by $R(x)$~\cite[Sec.~3.4]{mbm-gessel}.
+Once {$S(y)$ (or equivalently $Q(0,y)$)} is proved to be algebraic, the algebraicity of $Q(x,0)$, and finally of $Q(x,y)$, follow using~\eqref{eq:func_spec} and~\eqref{eqfunc}.